Introduction

 Pharmacies and healthcare providers benefit from payment infrastructure that:

-Open-loop rails can support pharmacy chains across regions, currencies, and operational models—without forcing them to surrender control of their payment relationships.
+Open-loop rails can support pharmacy chains across regions, currencies, and operational models without restricting payment relationships.

 Infrastructure Ownership: The Long-Term Advantage